Treasure Hunt: API Guide

 hunt.
 If not, an appropriate error message is returned.

-The output includes the status
+The output includes the status the total numOfQuestions and the

-id which is required for subsequent calls, such as to get the current
+session id which is required for subsequent calls, such as to get the current

 question.